lauringlab/COVID19SequenceCompile/README.md

 ##### Manifest File Name Format

-nameOfSource_YYYYMMDD_#.csv
+nameOfSource_YYYYMMDD_#.csv or nameOf Source_YYYYMMDD_#.xlsx

-nameOfSource = Where the samples came from, corresponds to the name of the project folders inside the Manifests folder (CBR, CSTP, Martin, CDCIVY, EDIDNOW)
+nameOfSource = Where the samples came from, corresponds to the name of the project folders inside the Manifests folder (CBR, CSTP, Martin, CDCIVY, EDIDNOW, etc.)

 YYYYMMDD = Year, Month, and Day of when the samples arrived/the manifest file was received